Constructing settling tanks

 Plastic tank fitting.
 Two drums can be joined together with one tank fitting

-...and enters the next drum through here.
+...and enters the next tank through here.

 Black HDPE (alkathene) pipe fitted into the tank fitting.
 Water travels down the pipe to enter the bottom of the next tank.